drupol/master-thesis/src/thesis/2-reproducibility.typ

 based distributions, there are multiple package managers: `apt`, `aptitude`, `dpkg`.

-The solution would be to use a universal package manager that would work for all Linux distributions and programming languages.
-This is what tools like `AppImage`, `snap` and `flatpak` are trying to solve, only at the level of the operating system.
-These tools are partially fixing the issue by just being available only for installing package at the operating system level.

-These tools, while being a step in the right direction, are also coming with their own set of issues, like the lack of standardisation between them, the lack of adoption and the lack of support from major distributions.
+A potential solution would be to use a universal package manager that would work across all Linux distributions and programming languages.
+Tools like `AppImage`, `snap` and `flatpak` aim to address this challenge, albeit at the operating system level.
+These tools simplify the process of transferring a single piece of software and its pre-built dependencies to various systems.
+However, they do not include the C library, leading to potential compatibility issues on newer or older systems, depending on the version on which the software was originally built #cite(<9403875>, form: "normal", supplement: [p.
+11]).
+Furthermore, while these tools represent a step in the right direction, they introduce their own set of challenges, such as a lack of standardisation among them, limited adoption, and insufficient support from major distributions.

-There are also package managers like `Nix` and `Guix` that are trying to solve the issue by being universal.
-They provide a way to build and install packages in a sandboxed environment, which means that packages are isolated from the rest of the system at build time.
-This is a great way to ensure reproducibility, we will discover them in @chapter4
+There are also package managers such as `Nix` and `Guix` that tackle the issue by being independent and universal.
+These can be installed and used on GNU/Linux operating systems, with Nix additionally supporting macOS and FreeBSD.
+These package managers offer a method to build and install packages within a sandboxed environment, thereby isolating them from the rest of the system during build time #cite(<9403875>, form: "normal", supplement: [p.
+11]).
+This approach significantly enhances reproducibility.
+We will explore these package managers further in @chapter4.

 ==== Version Information